 Why would lenders consider forgiving part of your debt?

 The threat of bankruptcy is what brings many creditors to the table.
 Lenders know that personal bankruptcy can discharge unsecured debt and prefer to get something than to be left standing with worthless promissory notes.
 If you can convince your lenders you cannot afford to pay your debt in full, they may agree to a discounted payment instead.
 How much of a discount are lenders willing to give?
 It all depends on your negotiating skills and your financial situation.
-You should also be aware some of your creditors may refuse to work with the debt settlement company that you choose.
+You should also be aware that some of your creditors may refuse to work with the debt relief company you choose.

 When should you consider a debt settlement?

 As we mentioned above, there are no hard rules about when you should pursue debt settlement, but these are some useful guidelines we discussed above that are worth remembering.